Faculty

 Biography

-Rabbi Dr. Jane Kanarek is associate professor of rabbinics and associate dean of academic development and advising at Hebrew College.
-She is the author of Biblical Narrative and the Formation of Rabbinic Law and the co-editor of Learning to Read Talmud: What It Looks Like and How It Happens and Motherhood in the Jewish Cultural Imagination, the latter two of which were finalists for the National Jewish Book Awards.
+Rabbi Dr. Jane Kanarek is associate professor of rabbinics and associate dean of the Hebrew College Rabbinical School.
+She is the author of Biblical Narrative and the Formation of Rabbinic Law and the co-editor of Learning to Read Talmud: What It Looks Like and How it Happens and Mothers in the Jewish Cultural Imagination, the latter two of which were finalists for the National Jewish Book Awards.

 Rabbi Gita Karasov